claudiogiu/Local-RAG-Intel-Core-CPU/README.md

 # Local RAG on Intel® Core™ CPUs via Ollama and Qdrant
 ## Introduction

-This repository is designed for deploying a fully local retrieval‑augmented generation system that operates on Intel® Core™ processors by adopting Ollama as the small‑language‑model runtime and Qdrant as the vector‑database component, integrating ingestion, embedding, storage, retrieval and generation within a unified environment that preserves data locality and supports controlled execution on CPU‑based hardware.
+This repository is designed for deploying an entirely local retrieval‑augmented generation system that operates on Intel® Core™ processors by adopting Ollama as the small‑language‑model runtime and Qdrant as the vector‑database component, integrating ingestion, embedding, storage, retrieval and generation within a unified environment that preserves data locality and supports controlled execution on CPU‑based hardware.

 Ollama provides the local execution engine for the small language models used for embedding generation and text generation, while Qdrant offers the vector‑database capabilities required to store high‑dimensional embeddings and execute efficient similarity searches over the indexed corpus.